chainguard-dev/edu/content/chainguard/migration-guides/tutorial/index.md

 ---
 title: "Tutorial: Porting a Sample Application to Chainguard Images"
-linktitle: "Tutorial: Porting a Sample Application to Chainguard Images"
+linktitle: "Tutorial: Porting a Sample Application"
 type: "article"
 description: "Tutorial that shows how to port a sample application to Chainguard Images"
 date: 2024-04-10T15:56:52-07:00